 While the most important part of your letter is the content, the appearance of the page still requires some consideration.
-The alignment, font size and style, and margins can all impact the impression you give the reader.
+The alignment, margins, font size, and style can all impact the reader’s impression.

 The following simple guidelines will ensure your recommendation letter looks professional:

 - Don’t exceed one page in length unless the extra paragraphs and details you’re including legitimately strengthen your recommendation.
 That being said, anything over two pages is definitely too much.

 - Use a 12-point font to maximize readability and economical use of space.
 Using an 11-point font in order to maintain a one-page length is acceptable but should be avoided when possible.
 Anything lower than 11 points is too small.